hanabi/hanabi.github.io/README.md

 ### Tempo Clues (Re-cluing a Card)

-* This is the name given to clues that do not meet *Minimum Clue Value Principle*.
-They get a card played **right now** that already had a clue on it.
+* *Tempo Clues* are defined as clues that touch no new cards.
+Their purpose is to get 1 or more cards played that already had a clue.
-* Players do not generally give *Tempo Clues*, as they are considered inefficient, and in Hanabi you want to be as efficient as possible.
-* However, *Tempo Clues* are allowed in the following special circumstances:
+* Note that *Tempo Clues* do not meet *Minimum Clue Value Principle*.
+They are inefficient, and in Hanabi you want to be as efficient as possible.
+Thus, we agree that *Tempo Clues* are only allowed in the following special circumstances:
   1. When the card is "out of order" (meaning that it is impossible for a *Prompt* to get the cards played)
   2. When the card was *Chop Moved* and it is now playable
   3. When the clue giver is "locked"